porsche-design-system/porsche-design-system/packages/components/src/components/common/scroller/scroller.examples.md

 ## Basic example

-The `p-scroller` should always be used with an element or elements that can be focused.
 As soon as the slotted element(s) exceed the viewport / their respective container, scroll indicators are shown.

-If the component is accessed by keyboard navigation and an element is focused, scrolling via `arrow right` and `arrow left` is possible.
+If the `p-scroller` component is accessed by keyboard navigation and is focused, scrolling via `arrow right` and `arrow left` is possible.
+If `p-scroller` contains focusable element(s) these can be also accessed by keyboard navigation.

 <Playground :markup="basicTagMarkup" :config="config"></Playground>

 The height of `p-scroller` depends on its content height.

-<Playground :markup="basicTagDismissibleMarkup" :config="config"></Playground>

-The `p-scroller` accepts any child node.
-It is not recommended using the component with not focusable elements.

-If absolutely necessary the component is though focusable and accessible via keyboard.
-When the `p-scroller` is focused, scrolling via `arrow right` and `arrow left` is possible.

 Keep in mind that the content passed to the `p-scroller` must be within the size definition of the design system and thus have a minimum height of 24px to ensure visual alignment of the scroll indicators.

 The `p-scroller` only takes care of the horizontal alignment.
 Spacing and custom css properties must be handled by the consumer e.g. `white-space: nowrap` to avoid linebreaks inside the elements.

+<Playground :markup="basicTagDismissibleMarkup" :config="config"></Playground>

 ## Scroll indicator size